Anastasiiachu/JetBrains-test-task/regexp.md

     * `[a-z]+` matches any characters between a-z one or more times.
 This part stands for a user’s name.
     * `\\.` matches only one dot between name and surname.

-        > Don’t forget to escape special characters such as dot.
+        > Don’t forget to escape special characters such as dots.

     * `[a-z]+` matches any characters between a-z.
 This part stands for a user’s surname.
     * `@jetbrains\\.com` matches the `@` character and the `jetbrains.com` domain name.